dariusbakunas/terraform-provider-appid/docs/data-sources/role.md

 page_title: "appid_role Data Source - terraform-provider-appid"
 subcategory: ""
 description: |-
-  A role is a group of scopes that apply to the user.
+  A role is a collection of scopes that allow varying permissions to different types of app users
 ---

 # appid_role (Data Source)

-A role is a group of scopes that apply to the user.
+A role is a collection of `scopes` that allow varying permissions to different types of app users

 ## Example Usage